2. Selection Control Structure in C++

 The number is positive.

 In this example, the code inside the if block is executed if the number is positive.
-Otherwise, the code in the else block is executed.
+If not, the else block's function is executed.

 3. if-else-if ladder